Hayk-1315/zone-seaport-poc/README.md

 ## Notes

 - The deployer and the seller of positions are the same address (from SELLER_PK).
-- The buyer needs USDC to purchase → transfer from FUND_FROM_PK or mint from MockUSDC.
+- The buyer needs USDC to purchase.
+Transfer from FUND_FROM_PK or mint from MockUSDC.
+- Business logic validations are off-chain.
 - Approvals (setApprovalForAll for ERC1155 and approve for USDC) are included in the scripts.
 - This PoC focuses on technical Seaport + WPERC1155 integration.
 No frontend is included; the console and JSON files (listings.config.js, orders.sepolia.json) are the way to view the flow.